Constitution and By-Laws

 Members of committees shall serve without compensation except that they shall be reimbursed for expenses as provided in the By-Laws.

 Expenditures shall be made under the control of the Board of Directors to advance the purposes of the organization, and all checks shall be signed by two Officers.
-An annual financial report shall be mailed to all of its members within five months after the end of its fiscal year as required by 12 NYCRR 550 and in accordance with the standards set forth in the applicable statues and regulations.
+An annual financial report shall be mailed to all of its members within five months after the end of its fiscal year as required by 12 NYCRR 550 and in accordance with the standards set forth in the applicable statutes and regulations.

 The Annual General Membership Meeting shall be held in October.
 In years where there is an election for Officers of this association, an additional General Membership Meeting shall be held in May.
 The agenda shall allocate time for candidates to address the membership and answer questions.